rochabr/AzureMapsEnrichAndVisualize/README.md

 select * from Locations;

 ```
 The script above creates a table called _Locations_ and populates it with address parameters.
-After that, we populate the database with addresses representing Microsoft offices in Canada.
+You might notice that our sample is populating the database with public addresses for Microsoft offices in Canada.
 Note that we are keeping the _latitude_ and _longitude_ parameters empty, on purpose.

-### Enriching the database and querying for addresses
+### Enrich the database and query for addresses

-We are going to be creating two functions:
+To fill those parameters we will create two functions:

 1. **_EnrichDatabase_** queries every address in the database that has an a\empty geolocation, makes a _Search API_ call to Azure Maps and populates the database with the latitude and longitude gathered from the response.
 We will use this first to enrich our address database.
 2. **_GetLocations_** simply queries for all enriched adddresses in the database.
 We will use this function in our front-end web application.

 #### Create the Function App

-We will be coding the functions in C# to take advantage of [Azure Functions SQL Extensions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-azure-sql), which are easier to achieve in C# than other coding languages, as of now.
-However, you can also take advantage of them in Java, JavaScript, Powershell and Python.
+Our sample functions are coded in C# to take advantage of [Azure Functions SQL Extensions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-azure-sql), which are easier to use in C# than in other coding languages.
+Should you wish to use another language, you can use them in Java, JavaScript, Powershell and Python.
 Overall, they expedite the development time to build the connectivity between the Azure Function and the Azure SQL database by creating a simpler process to generate inputs, outputs and triggers.

 1. Install [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local)